-Mobile Software 4/10
+Mobile Software 10/10

-Extra Services 5/10
+Extra Services 9/10

 NordVPN’s website is designed well, and has plenty of graphic and text to point users to why they should use NordVPN, but the site doesn’t have as much information as I would like about the various feature sets.